elvisselimaj/sql-challenge/README.md

-Hi Michael & Abel this is my # sql-challenge.
+Hi there, Abel & Michael this is my # sql-challenge homework.